-There are two operating ranges per peak (range 1/range 2) with a user selectable multiplication factor for range 2 of 1, 2, 5 or 10 X range 1.
+There are two operating ranges per peak with a user selectable multiplication factor between ranges of 2, 5 or 10.
 There is a dry contact remote range identification output for each impurity peak.

 Two process alarm dry contact outputs are included, and two alarm set points per peak can be entered.
 A fail-safe dry contact output is provided for the system status alarm; this contact will be activated when there is a risk that the reported value may prove unreliable.